OpenChain-Project/Reference-Material/General-Compliance-Support-Material/REUSE.software/en/REUSE.software-3.0.md

 # REUSE.software

-This document is based on reuse.software, a project launched by FSFE, and redistributed under CC-0 with their kind permission.
+This document is based on REUSE.software, a project launched by FSFE, and redistributed under CC-0 with their kind permission.

 ---
 # SPDX-FileCopyrightText: 2019 Free Software Foundation Europe e.V.